shaialoni/Weather-app/README.md

 - Add a five day forecast with their [5 day forecast endpoint](https://openweathermap.org/forecast5)
 - Include the sunrise and sunset times (hint: maybe [Moment.js](https://momentjs.com/) will be helpful!) and some information about humidity, atmospheric pressure, etc.
 - Use CSS Animation, images, etc. (think weather app)
-- Leverage flexbox and use media queries to build a mobile version
+- Leverage Bootstrap to build a mobile version